Yak Docs

 • A clock icon appears in the chat header.

-• Clicking it opens a slide-over panel listing recent conversations, newest first.
+• Clicking it opens a slide-over panel listing conversations, most recently started first.

 • Selecting a conversation re-hydrates the chat with the persisted messages — the user can keep talking right where they left off.